sudoplatform-labs/protecting-cloud-storage/README.md

 	return file_to_delete;
 }</code></pre>
-<center>Figure 6 - Calculating the plaintext filename associated with an encrypted filename.</center>
+*Figure 6 - Calculating the plaintext filename associated with an encrypted filename.*

 The method described above essentially searches for the corresponding plaintext filename by encrypting / base58 encoding it and comparing the encrypted filename that was deleted.
 While this method is not as fast as directly decrypting an encrypted filename, however, it handles the case of needing to match a plaintext file to an encrypted file that has already been deleted.